-Describe your experience with your monitoring appointments at CCRM Houston.
+Describe your experience with CCRM Houston/Houston IVF.

 The clinic is a peaceful environment.
 It seems to be a lack of coordination regarding lab results and it's a little complicated to access your your information (currently there are 2 portals, not very clear or integrated).
 Staff has been partially helpful with orientation, and financial office is a mess.